 Mentors also commented upon the strengths of Unite in response to an open-ended questionnaire item asking them to list three strengths of the program.
 A total of 72 mentors listed at least one strength of the program.
 The most frequently mentioned strength, mentioned by 38% (27) mentors was students' STEM learning.
 Nearly a quarter (22%-24%) mentioned the value of the teamwork and collaboration students experience (17 mentors), the opportunities Unite provides for underserved and underrepresented students (16 mentors), and the real-world and hands-on experiences in Unite (16 mentors).
-Between 10% and 17% of mentors also mentioned as benefits program organization and support (12 mentors), specific STEM skills and research skills that students gain (11 mentors), the opportunity to network and work with STEM professionals (11 mentors), the career information students receive (9 mentors), and the college information students receive (7 mentors).
+Between 10% and 17% of mentors also mentioned as benefits program organization and support (12 mentors), specific STEM skills and research skills that students gain (11 mentors), the opportunity to network and work with STEM professionals (11 mentors), the career information students receive (9 mentors), students' communication skills (9 mentors), the quality of the instructors and mentors (9 mentors), and the college information students receive (7 mentors).
 For example, Unite mentors said that benefits included: